davidhay25/actnow/input/pagecontent/reference-implementation.md

 To support the development of the CanShare system, a Reference Implementation (RI) has been created that can store resources in the defined format in a standard FHIR server, and then render them in an 'example' user Interface as well as allowing API access.

-The [query API](api-query.html) is also supported at the base url **http://actnow.canshare.co.nz:9092/baseR4/** .
+The  [input API](api-input.html) and  [query API](api-query.html) is also supported at the base url **http://actnow.canshare.co.nz:9092/baseR4/** .
+So it's feasible to add data to the RI by POSTing a [transaction bundle](api-input.html#bundle-layout) to the end point, then viewing it in the RI (using the regimen or NHI search options) and querying through the API.

 Populated with real (but de-personalized) data, it shows the resources - and the references between those resources - in a graphical manner, to assist with understanding the details of the guide.

-The RI will expose both a User Interface and API (Validation and Submission) - this is currently under development.

-It is also possible to use the standard FHIR validation service to validate resources as they are being developed at the base url above.
-This is of enormous value during development.
+Currently, validation should be performed using the public HAPI server which has a copy of the conformance resources.
+The validation capabilities of the RI are under development.

 ### User Interface